FIDIC for PRACTITIONERS

 Since 2012 Nestor is very happy to have Siobhan Fahey and Robert Werth with the team.
 Siobhan Fahey is a very experienced Irish engineer, member of the FIDIC Contratcs Committee and dispute resolver based in Ireland; while Robert Werth is very experienced German civil engineer, claims counsel and dispute resolver based in Germany.

 Siobhan Fahey and Sebastian Hök are also lecturers at Leuphana University providing a course for International Contract Administration Engineers (IACE).
 Successful students receive a certificate from Leuphana University.

 Aexel Volkmar Jaeger and Dr. Götz-Sebastian Hök are the co-authors of: FIDIC for Practitioners, Heilberg 2010

-The Nestor FIDIC courses will focus on giving a comprehensive introduction to the FIDIC Rainbow Edition, 1999, including
+The Nestor FIDIC courses will focus on giving a comprehensive introduction to the FIDIC Rainbow Edition, 1999 and 2017, including

 - Red Book